 Pax Christi: More than Matching Mayer’s Generosity

-In the 37 years since its founding, Pax Christi Catholic Community has donated $4 million in 661 grants to over 200 organizations that work toward social justice.
-As the parish’s Financial Initiatives Team (FIT) was preparing to approach the congregation about establishing a permanent endowment fund, they centered their case statement on social justice.
+In the 37 years since its founding, Pax Christi Catholic Community has made 661 grants to over 200 organizations that work toward justice.
+As the parish’s Financial Initiatives Team (FIT) was preparing to approach the congregation about establishing a permanent endowment fund, they centered their case statement on justice.

-The team set an ambitious financial goal of $250,000.
+To ensure an impactful annual endowment distribution, the team set an ambitious financial goal.
 According to Kennedy, Mayer’s story was as much of an inspiration as the matching grant.
 “She became a challenge to us and our parishioners.
 We said, ‘Here’s a person, just like me, just like you in the pews.
-She never set foot in this parish, but her gift is going to change so many lives.’”
+She never set foot in this parish, but her gift is going to change so many lives.'”

 The FIT got feedback and fine- tuned their messaging by presenting their case to past FIT members, as well as members of the Stewardship and Finance Councils.
 They invited 90 members of the parish to one of six small gatherings held at various FIT member homes in May.
 At each of the gatherings, the host couple would tell their “Pax Christi” story and then invite each guest to share his or her story before asking for a contribution to the endowment.

-The FIT raised $60,000 from those meetings before introducing the plan to the parish as a whole on Pentecost Sunday.
-Thanks to contributions from parishioners and proceeds from the sale of property, the Pax Christi Community Endowment Fund was established on June 30, 2017, with a deposit of $274,819.
+Those meetings helped the FIT raise the funds to meet the matching grant even before introducing the plan to the parish as a whole on Pentecost Sunday.
+Thanks to contributions from parishioners and proceeds from the sale of property, the Pax Christi Community Endowment Fund was established on June 30, 2017, with a deposit that exceeded the FIT’s ambitious goal.

 “The whole beauty of the way the Catholic Community Foundation is using the Delora Meyer gift is that it allows parishes to get the endowment off the ground,” says Kennedy.
 “Our gratitude for her generosity will live on in perpetuity.”